notimewaste/blog/_posts/2016-05-01-mind-test-language.md

 ## Choose the Language based on needs

+below are the popular language choices with their scores for listed factors

 |Lang./Factors| Web | API   |Mobile|BDD| CI |Performance| Scripting | Monitoring | Learning | Community |
 |------------|------|-------|------|---|----|-----------|-----------|------------|----------|-----------|
 | Java       | 5    | 5     | 5    | 5 |  5 | 5          | 0         | 5          | 2        | 5         |